mmerrell/Quantum-Starter-Kit/README.md

 1. Replace the current tag in the community samples, so that in the _CommunityExample.feature_ sample all tags are **@sampletag**, and in the _CommunityDataDrivenExample.feature_ sample - **@sampletagdd**. <br>You may of course use other values, or leave the tags as is, but use these tag values for demonstration's sake.
 2. In the _TestNG.xml_ file, set the tag parameter value in one suite to **@sampletag**, and in the other - to **@sampletagdd**.<br>That means, that the first test suite runs the CommunityExample sample, and the second - the CommunityDataDrivenExample sample.
 3. To vary the devices used for each of the test suites, replace the capability parameter ("driver.capabilities.someCapability") in both suites with<br>`<parameter name="driver.capabilities.platformName" value="Android"/>`.<br>Set the value to "iOS" in the second test suite.<br>By that, you specify that the CommunityExample sample will run on an Android device (randomly allocated), and the CommunityDataDrivenExample sample - on an iOS device.<br>**Note:** Generally, you can use any of the numerous device selection capabilities.
-4. Run your test in the same manner as before.<br>You can follow your test execution on Perfecto Dashboard and see the three samples running on the specified device types.
+4. Run your test in the same manner as before.<br>You can follow your test execution in the Sauce Dashboard and see the three samples running on the specified device types.

-## Viewing test execution results in Perfecto Reporting
+## Viewing test execution results in Sauce Reporting

-All the previous executions were recorded, and may be viewed in Perfecto execution center, Reporting.
+All the previous executions were recorded, and may be viewed the Sauce Analytics console.

-Let's proceed to naming your tests, so you can easily detect them in Perfecto Reporting and drill down to examine them in more detail.
+Let's proceed to naming your tests, so you can easily detect them in Sauce Analytics and drill down to examine them in more detail.

 1. In each of the feature files (the samples), set the Feature line at the top to<br>`Feature: community search sample`
 2. Run your test as before.
-3. To view the test execution report within Perfecto Reporting:
+3. Check out the Sauce Analytics console to view the test execution report within Sauce Reporting
-   * Enter your CQ Lab at https://<your CQ Lab>.perfectomobile.com.
-   * Select the Reporting tab, and click the link to Perfecto Reporting (on the right).
-   * Login using your CQ Lab credentials.<br><br>
-All the last execution tests are listed in the Reporting execution center.
-The feature name you set in the sample before, appears as the test name on the left.
 4. To drill down into any of the specific test executions, click the test to view its Single Test Report for more execution details.